Causes of the First Intifada: Increasing Israeli settlement in the Palestinian Territories

 Map of Israeli settlements in the Gaza Strip in 1988.
 Israeli settlement in the occupied territories increased significantly during the 1980s.

 The increasing rate of Israeli settlement in the Palestinian Territories has been cited as a significant factor contributing to outbreak of the First Intifada, particularly due to fears among the Palestinian population that growing settlement would eventually lead to their expulsion from Palestine and due to increased clashes between settlers and Palestinians.
 According to Marc D. Chaney of The New York Times, "at first, Labor Governments attempted to limit the pattern of settlement to one that more heavily reflected security concerns than links to history, appearing to leave room for territorial compromise.
 After 1977, when the right-wing Likud bloc came to power, encouragement was given to groups that seek to retain all the occupied territories as part of the ancient land of Israel."

-In 1988, Don Peretz of Binghamton University stated that "the population of the occupied territories has been increasing at a rapid rate, faster than anticipated by Palestinian or Israeli demographers, resulting in teeming villages, towns and refugee camps.
+Peretz stated that "the population of the occupied territories has been increasing at a rapid rate, faster than anticipated by Palestinian or Israeli demographers, resulting in teeming villages, towns and refugee camps.
 Stifling pressures of life in this cramped environment have been exacerbated by policies that restrict the expansion of Arab urban areas and have placed some 50 percent of land and most water sources under Israeli control, frequently at the disposal of the new Jewish settlers."
-According to Mouin Rabbani of the Institute for Palestine Studies and Lisa Hajjar of the University of California, Santa Barbara, by 1988, "There are 2,500 Jewish settlers in Gaza, 0.4 percent of the total Gaza population.
+According to Rabbani and Hajjar, by 1988, "There are 2,500 Jewish settlers in Gaza, 0.4 percent of the total Gaza population.
 These Jewish settlers consume 19 times more water per capita than their Palestinian neighbors.
 These settlers have on average 2.6 acres each; Gaza Palestinians have .006 acres each."
-According to Ahsan I. Butt of George Mason University, the settler population in the West Bank almost doubled between 1984 and 1988.
+According to Butt, the settler population in the West Bank almost doubled between 1984 and 1988.